TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

       git clone https://github.com/TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual.git

-   Move or copy the entire :file:`Documentation` directory, so that the Documentation directory is a direct subdirectory of the extension, e.g.
+   Move or copy the entire :file:`Documentation` directory, so that the Documentation directory is a direct subdirectory of the extension, for example

    .. code-block:: bash